pastly/movenseed/README.md

 * Use -T/--there to provide a list of THERE directories
 * __(NOT implemented yet)__ Use -t/--torrent to provide a torrent file instead of a HERE directory during prework
 * Use --skip-filesize to only check file hashes during postwork
+* Use --hard to make hard links instead of symbolic links
 * Use -v/--verbose to print out lots of fun information

 ## Details and Examples